danielkennedy1/BUCOL/README.md

 ```bash
 make
 ```
+(First time having a go at make, turns out the idea for it came from trouble Steve Johnson (guy who made Yacc) had with not compiling his code after fixing a bug.)

-or, if you don't have make installed (??) (insert Stallman rant here):
+or, if you don't have GNU make installed (??) (insert Stallman rant here):
 ```bash
 bison -d parser.y
 flex lexer.l